After the admin API key is created, you add an admin account and set up certificate authentication in the Workspace ONE UEM console.

 - Click .

-- In the page, select the Director tab to select an admin that is configured in the Active Directory.
-Enter the certificate admin user name and password in the required text boxes.
+- In the page, select Basic and enter the user name and password for the admin user in the Active Directory.
 Make sure to enter an admin user name with a password that does not expire.

-- Select the Roles tab and select the current organization group and click the second text box and select AirWatch Administrator.
+- Select the Roles tab and select the current organization group followed by the Role as AirWatch Administrator.

 - Select the API tab and in the Authentication text box, select Certificates.